Hereetria/Next_ToDo_App/README.md

 - **Pagination**: Implemented to keep task lists clear, fast, and user-friendly

 ### Task Management
-- Users can create tasks with three possible statuses (e.g., NOT_STARTED, IN_PROGRESS, COMPLETED)
+- Users can create tasks with three possible statuses: Not_Started, In_Progress, Completed.
 - Tasks can be updated or moved between statuses
 - Tasks can be deleted instantly with optimistic feedback
 - Paginated listing provides a smooth browsing experience